Hudson & Rex: Casting

 Diesel vom Burgimwald (Rex) is a 15th generation descendant of Santo, the first German Shepherd to star in Kommissar Rex (Inspector Rex), the Austrian-Italian television series in the 1990s on which Hudson & Rex is based.
 German Shepherd dogs Is-He (Izzy) and Iko, are nephews of Diesel, and are his stand-ins for some of the stunts.
 Diesel vom Burgimwald had mobility training before being cast as Rex.
 This was Diesel's first show according to his owner-handler Sherri Davis, and training continued on non-shooting days in preparation for future scripts.
 While on set, Diesel and his co-star-dogs get full star treatment with their own trailers, chef, and chauffeur.
 Diesel and his character Rex became an honorary firefighter with the St. John's Regional Fire Department (SJRFD) during the filming of "Fast Eddie's," which became part of the episode "Flare of the Dog".

 While news of his death was released in February 2025, Diesel vom Burgimwald (Rex) died from cancer in August 2024, during the filming of Season 7.
 His nephews, Dillon and Dante and his distant cousin Dreamer, who were already acting as "stand-ins" for Diesel, succeeded him in the role.
 Izzy and Iko continue to perform stunts on the show.
 Three of Diesel's real life puppies played Buster, Duff, and Kona in "Claws Out" season six, episode six.
 There are other episodes with several dogs in the story, but his nephews are stunt doubles and stand-ins in action scenes and at photo shoots.
+In January 2026, the Toronto Star reported that Diesel and three other dogs were poisoned in October 2022.

 Diesel vom Burgimwald was a Canadian Kennel Club grand champion, and a direct descendant of the Trienzbachtal bloodlines of “German Shepherd Dogs” and related to the dog VA5 Elch vom Trienzbachtal who was the great-grandfather of the original “Rex” (Santo) in the European TV series Inspector Rex on which Hudson & Rex is based.

 The Canadian production of Hudson & Rex was produced after getting production rights after the end of the European TV series that was broadcast in Europe for nearly thirty years.
 Several actors and dog actors played the main characters in Austria and Italy.
 The success of Hudson & Rex in English-speaking countries led to a new production in Europe.
 Kommissar Rex (Inspector Rex) is expected to return to television in Europe in 2026.